qwerty-development/plate-landing-page/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## About Plate

+Plate is designed to help restaurants:

+- Streamline booking management
+- Enhance customer loyalty programs
+- Provide powerful insights and analytics
+- Offer seamless mobile experiences for both customers and staff

 ## Learn More